Jcooksdev/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Create some smaple file shares with various permissions
+- Create some sample file shares with various permissions
 - Attempting to access file shares as a normal user
 - Create an Accountants security group, assigning permissions and test access